 What happened in Lytton could happen to many communities in B.C.
-Right now, across Canada, there are 62,000 communities at risk.
 The good news is: working together, we can practically and effectively address WU fire disasters as a structure ignition problem and create ignition resistant communities.
 As the report concludes, “Ignition resistant HIZs and communities of the future can sufficiently reduce structure ignitions to enable successful community fire protection and thereby prevent WU fire disasters.”
 Ignition-resistant communities also allow First Nations to perform local cultural burning and wildland fire managers to conduct ecologically appropriate prescribed burning without the threat of WU fire destruction.

 There are those things we can’t control, like the weather and how the climate is affecting wildfire behaviour.
 But we can control the vulnerability of our own properties.
 So, individuals and communities should focus on reducing the chances of homes, businesses, and critical infrastructure going up in flames.